 Why Diet Soda Messes with Your Weight

-To reach these findings, lead researcher Susie Swithers reviewed several previous studies in an attempt to discover whether long term consumption of diet soft drinks increases the likelihood of overeating, weight gain and other health problems.
+Lead researcher Susie Swithers looked at several studies for her review.
+She wanted to find out if diet drinks increased the likelihood of overeating, weight gain and other health problems.

-Swithers discovered that people who drink diet soda are more likely to gain weight than those who drink the regular kind.
-These findings were not limited to one kind of artificial sweetener (although we’ll review the rankings of sugar-free options in a bit); the study examined several different diet drinks sweetened with aspartame, sucralose and saccharin.
-The same findings were evident with each sweetener: across the board, diet drinks increased cravings which, in turn, increased the likelihood of weight gain.
+And she found that people who drink diet soda are more likely to gain weight than those who drink regular soda.
+These findings were not limited to one kind of artificial sweetener.
+(But I will review the rankings of sugar-free options in a bit.)
+This study looked at diet drinks sweetened with aspartame, sucralose and saccharin.
+The same findings were evident with each sweetener.
+All diet drinks increased cravings, and the likelihood of weight gain.

-In spite of this evidence, the American Diabetes Association and the Academy of Nutrition and Dietetics still support the use of low- and no-calorie sweeteners to help maintain a healthy weight, citing studies that show drinking diet beverages doesn’t lead to weight gain or increased desires to eat sweets.
+Still, the American Diabetes Association and the Academy of Nutrition and Dietetics recommedn using low- and no-calorie sweeteners.
+They say it can help you maintain a healthy weight.
+And they talk about studies that show drinking diet beverages won’t make you gain weight or eat more sweets.

 Choosing the Right Artificial Sweetener

 Of course, not all artificial sweeteners are created Equal (get it?
 If not, keep reading for clarification!)
-When you are living with diabetes, you have to be smart about your choice of sugar alternatives, as some may help you control your blood sugar levels, while others may leave you vulnerable to far more worrisome complications.
+When you have diabetes, you have to be smart about your choice of sugar alternatives.
+Because some may help you control your blood sugar levels.
+But others may incerase your risk for complications.

-Splenda is the best artificial sweetener option for diabetics, especially those who have been diagnosed with Type 2 (when you have Type 2 diabetes, your body prevents the insulin it makes from working correctly.
-Your body may make some insulin, but not enough.
+Splenda is the best artificial sweetener option for diabetics.
+Especially if you have Type 2 diabetes.
+(When you have Type 2 diabetes, your body prevents the insulin it makes from working correctly.
+It may make some insulin, but not enough.
 In contrast, with Type 1 diabetes, your body makes little or no insulin due to an overactive immune system.
 So people with type 1 diabetes must take insulin every day.)
-Splenda is 600 times sweeter than regular sugar, but it doesn’t affect blood sugar and really isn’t absorbed as it passes through your body.
+Splenda is 600 times sweeter than regular sugar.
+But it doesn’t affect blood sugar and isn’t absorbed as it passes through your body.

 Stevia is also generally viewed as a safe option for diabetics.
-Many people prefer this ‘natural’ sweetener (it’s derived from a plant), but some users reported headaches and stomach problems with mass consumption.
+Many people prefer this ‘natural’ sweetener (it’s derived from a plant).
+But some users get headaches and stomach problems with Stevia.

-Saccharin (typically found in Sweet and Low or pink packets) is a double-edged sword for diabetics.
-Saccharin has been shown to trigger food cravings in your body, which can lead to weight gain and make it more difficult to manage your diabetes.
+Saccharin (found in Sweet and Low or pink packets) is a double-edged sword for diabetics.
+Saccharin triggers food cravings in your body.
+And that can lead to weight gain, making it more difficult to manage your diabetes.

-Aspartame (found in Equal or blue packets) is a low-calorie sweetener that has been linked to a lot of scary side effects like leukemia, lymphoma and breast cancer.
-While no evidence is conclusive, why take the risk when there are many better options available?
+Aspartame (found in Equal or blue packets) is a low-calorie sweetener that's linked to leukemia, lymphoma and breast cancer.
+Now, we don't have conclusive evidence of those problems.
+But why take the risk when there are many better options available?

 Choosing the Safest Beverage

-As you can clearly see, when choosing artificially sweetened drinks, there are better and worse choices you can make.
-Still, while artificial sweeteners can help maintain your blood sugar, avoiding them whenever possible by choosing beverages with no sweeteners—like water, a free and fabulous choice—is the better way to go.
+As you can see, there are better and worse choices for diet drinks.
+Ans artificial sweeteners can help maintain your blood sugar.
+But skipping them and choosing beverages with no sweeteners—like water—is the better way to go.

-As Swithers maintains, evidence proves that artificial sweeteners somehow throw off the body's calorie intake meter.
-"We think there's a much more basic fundamental learning process that's getting interrupted (with diet drink consumption),” she said.
-"You get this kind of confusion and that can lead to overeating, and at least in the animal model, that can lead to an increase in blood sugar spikes.”
+Like Swithers shows, artificial sweeteners throw off your body's calorie intake meter.
+"You get this kind of confusion and that can lead to overeating...[and] an increase in blood sugar spikes.”

-Blood sugar spikes, as diabetics well know, can allow your illness to spin out of control, putting you at risk for debilitating foot problems or even amputations.
-Before your uncontrolled diabetes permanently affects your feet, make an appointment to see Houston podiatrist Dr. Andrew Schneider at Tanglewood Foot Specialists.
+Blood sugar spikes, as diabetics well know, can allow your illness to spin out of control.
+That puts you at risk for debilitating foot problems or even amputations.
+But you can stop diabetes from affecting your feet.
+How?
+Make an appointment to see Houston podiatrist Dr. Andrew Schneider at Tanglewood Foot Specialists.
 He can work with you to ensure your diabetes will not derail your long-term foot health.